19 Types of Working Visa in Japan

 The answer is no.

-Visa (ビザ Biza)
+Visa (ビザ, Biza)

 Image Credit: © Embassy of Japan in Vietnam

 Visa is a document showing you have permission to enter the country for specific reasons.
 A visa is usually printed inside a passport.
 You will only need your visa when passing immigration at the airport when entering Japan, thereafter you will no longer need it once in the country.
-Visa is issued by the Japanese Embassies (under Consular Services) under the jurisdiction of the Ministry of Foreign Affairs
+Visa is issued by the Japanese Embassies (under Consular Services) under the jurisdiction of the Ministry of Foreign Affairs.

-Status of Residence (在留資格 Zairyuu Shikaku)
+Status of Residence (在留資格, Zairyuu Shikaku)

-Literally as it says, a status of residence is your status / qualification as a resident in Japan.
-Proof of your status of residence comes in the form of a Residence Card (在留カード Zairyuu Kaado) which you are required to carry with you at all times.
-Finally, Status of Residence (Residence Card) is issued by the Immigration Services Agency under the jurisdiction of the Ministry of Justice.
+“Status of Residence” is your status or qualification as a resident in Japan.
+Proof of your status of residence comes in the form of a “Residence Card (在留カード Zairyuu Kaado)” which also acts as a form of ID.
+It needs to be carried with you at all times.
+Failure to do so may be punishable by a fine of up to 200,000 Yen.
+Status of Residence (Residence Card) is issued by the Immigration Services Agency under the jurisdiction of the Ministry of Justice.

 Visa information in this article is taken from official sources including the Ministry of Foreign Affairs and the Immigration Services Agency of Japan.
 If unclear, kindly check the relevant websites.